tinalexander/tinalexander.github.io/pages/2023/08-august.md

 # August 28, 2023

+## Cleveland Clinic spokesperson on COVID testing after BA.2.86 detection

+- **Source:** email from Halle Bishop of Cleveland Clinic
+- **Date:** received August 28, 2023

+> We select a random subset of our COVID-positives which includes both inpatients and outpatients.
+Cleveland Clinic works in collaboration with the Ohio Department of Health to survey the contemporary SARS-CoV-2 variants in circulation in Northeast Ohio.

 ## CVS spokesperson on CDC uninsured COVID-19 vaccinations

 - **Source:** email by Matt Blanchette of CVS Pharmacy